nihaal5cw/Smart_File_Assistant/README.md

 ---

 ### Step 1: Chunk Retrieval
-User queries are compared with stored chunks to identify the most relevant sections.

 Example Query:
 ```
 What is the importance of agriculture?
 ```

-The system retrieves chunks discussing:
+The system retrieves relevant sections from the document.
-- agricultural benefits
-- economic contribution
-- development aspects

 ---

 ### Step 2: Relevance Check

-Before generating an answer, the system verifies whether the question is related to the document.

 If unrelated:
 ```
 The question you asked is not related to the uploaded PDF.
 ```